February 1923

 Hopkinson (1988), pg 232; McCarthy (2015), pg 117; Horgan (2018), pgs 132-133

-Major speech by Devlin in Belfast lamenting the delay in setting up the Boundary Commission and the paralysing effect this was having on nationalist politics in the North.
-AOH subsequently sets up a ‘Provisional Council for Ulster’ under John J Nugent which organizes a series of public meetings in each of the six counties for the 10th May.
-This is part of an ongoing campaign by Devlinites to unify northern nationalists especially in the light of Leech’s electoral division changes and the new education bill being introduced by Lord Londonderry.
-Devlin still thought it was too early for nationalist representatives to take their seats in the Northern Ireland parliament until after the Boundary Commission.
+The AOH subsequently sets up a ‘Provisional Council for Ulster’ under John J Nugent which organizes a series of public meetings in each of the six counties on May 10th.
+This is part of an ongoing campaign by Devlinites to unify northern nationalists especially in the light of Leech’s electoral division changes (See Jan-1923/3) and the new education bill being introduced by Lord Londonderry.
+Devlin still thought it was too early for nationalist representatives to take their seats in the Northern Ireland parliament.
+He preferred to wait until after the Boundary Commission.

 Phoenix (1994), pgs 276-277

-O'Farrell P (1997), pg xxiii; Curran J M (1980), pg 270
+O'Farrell P (1997), pg xxiii; Curran J M (1980), pg 270; Power (2020), pg 121

-O'Farrell P (1997), pg xxiii; Hopkinson (1988), pg 229;
+O'Farrell P (1997), pg xxiii; Hopkinson (1988), pg 229; Power (2020), pgs 121-122

 Anti-Treaty raid a post office in Poleberry in Waterford City.
 However, the pro-Treatyites had been forewarned and they were waiting for them inside the post-office.
-Two anti-Treaty volunteers – Thomas Walsh (23) and Michael Moloney (18) – were killed and another, Nicholas O’Neill was wounded (but escaped).
+Two anti-Treaty volunteers – Thomas Walsh (23) and Michael Moloney (18) – were killed and another, Nicholas O’Neill was wounded (but he escaped).

 McCarthy (2015), pg 118